Child neurology residency

 close icon

 We have one of the most comprehensive pediatric epilepsy programs in Michigan and are the only designated Level 4 epilepsy center by the National Association of Epilepsy Centers in West Michigan.
-Our care for patients with complex epilepsy and seizure disorders includes an eight-bed pediatric epilepsy monitoring unit for the evaluation of uncontrolled seizures, a dietary therapy clinic, genetic epilepsy clinic and extensive inpatient and outpatient imaging procedures to help understand what is happening in a child’s brain.
-In addition, the Jack H. Miller Magnetoencephalography (MEG) Center will be opening its doors in September 2020.
-Our pediatric neurosurgeons are skilled in surgical techniques that can successfully and safely eliminate or reduce seizures, if medication, dietary changes and neurostimulation are unsuccessful.
+Our care for patients with complex epilepsy and seizure disorders includes an eight-bed pediatric epilepsy monitoring unit for the evaluation of uncontrolled seizures, a dietary therapy clinic, genetic epilepsy clinic and extensive inpatient and outpatient evaluation for intractable epilepsy.
+In addition, the Jack H. Miller Magnetoencephalography (MEG) Center opened in September 2020.
+Our pediatric neurosurgeons are skilled in surgical techniques that can successfully and safely eliminate or reduce seizures if medication, and/ or dietary therapies (KGD/ MAD) are unsuccessful.

 Movement disorders